-- Chapter 30 Montgomery GI Bill- Active Duty Educational Assistance Period of Service: 7-1-85 to present Eligibility: Two or three year's active duty; Honorable discharge; Eligible 10 years from date of separation. - Chapter 1606 Montgomery GI Bill Selected Reserve Educational Assistance Eligibility: Student must be currently enrolled in a Selective Reserve program such as the National Guard or the Army Reserves. - Chapter 1607 Reserve Education Assistance Program (REAP Eligibility: Available to certain reservists who were activated for at least 90 days after 9/11/01. - Chapter 31 Vocational Rehabilitation
+- Chapter 30 Montgomery GI Bill- Active Duty Educational Assistance Period of Service: 7-1-85 to present Eligibility: Two or three year's active duty; Honorable discharge; Eligible 10 years from date of separation. - Chapter 1606 Montgomery GI Bill Selected Reserve Educational Assistance

-Eligibility: Student must have a service related disability which the Department of Veterans Affairs has rated at least 10% compensable.
-There must be an employment handicap and generally the student must complete the program within 12 years from the notice of the disability rating.

-- Chapter 32 Veterans' Educational Assistance Program (VEAP) Period of Service: 1-1-77 to 6-30-85 Eligibility: Active duty for at least 181 days, contribution to the program and other than dishonorable discharge.
-Eligible 10 years from date of separation. - Chapter 33 Post 911 Available October 1, 2011

-The Post-9/11 GI Bill provides financial support for education and housing to individuals with at least Eligibility: Must have 90 days of aggregate service on or after September 11, 2001, or individuals discharged with a service-connected disability after 30 days.
-You must have received an honorable discharge to be eligible for the Post-9/1 1 GI Bill.

-Chapter 35 - Survivors' and Dependents' Educational Assistance Eligibility: A child (under 26) or a spouse of a veteran who is 100% disabled or who died because of service related injuries.
+Eligibility: Student must be currently enrolled in a Selective Reserve program such as the National Guard or the Army Reserves. - Chapter 1607 Reserve Education Assistance Program (REAP) Eligibility: Available to certain reservists who were activated for at least 90 days after 9/11/01. - Chapter 31 Vocational Rehabilitation - Eligibility: Student must have a service related disability which the Department of Veterans Affairs has rated at least 10% compensable.
+There must be an employment handicap and generally the student must complete the program within 12 years from the notice of the disability rating. - Chapter 32 Veterans' Educational Assistance Program (VEAP) Period of Service: 1-1-77 to 6-30-85 Eligibility: Active duty for at least 181 days, contribution to the program and other than dishonorable discharge.
+Eligible 10 years from date of separation. - Chapter 33 Post 9/11 Eligibility: Served at least 90 days on active duty (either all at once or with breaks in service) on or after September 11, 2001, or received a Purple Heart on or after September 11, 2001, and were honorably discharged after any amount of service, or served for at least 30 continuous days (all at once, without a break in service) on or after September 11, 2001, and were honorably discharged with a service-connected disability, or are a dependent child using benefits transferred by a qualifying Veteran or service member. - Chapter 35 Survivors' and Dependents' Educational Assistance Eligibility: A child (under 26) or a spouse of a veteran who is 100% disabled or who died because of service related injuries.